Nick Jardine: Hobbies

 Jardine was a founding member in 1988 of the popular research seminar "The Cabinet of Natural History (Cambridge Group for the History of Natural History and the Environmental Sciences)".
 This is organised by staff and students of the Department of History and Philosophy of Science, and in term time it holds weekly seminars led by academic speakers.
 Jardine is a keen amateur mycologist and for over twenty years has led the annual HPS fungus hunt.

-Personal life

-Jardine married historian Lisa Bronowski in 1969, divorcing in 1979; the couple had two children.